antmicro/ros2-camera-node/README.md

 ros2 launch camera_node camera_node_demo.py --show-arguments
 ```

-For example, to change the path to the camera device, use `camera_path:=<new-path>` argument, i.e.:
+To, e.g., change the path to the camera device, use the `camera_path:=<new-path>` argument, i.e.:

 ```bash
 ros2 launch camera_node camera_node_demo.py camera_path:=/dev/video1
 ```

-## Configuring the camera using CameraNode
+## Configuring a camera using CameraNode

-This implementation leverages V4L2 API in the [grabthecam](https://github.com/antmicro/grabthecam) library and [ROS 2 parameters](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html) to introduce all of the camera settings to the [ROS 2 Service](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.html) ecosystem.
+This implementation leverages the V4L2 API in the [grabthecam](https://github.com/antmicro/grabthecam) library and [ROS 2 parameters](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html) to introduce all camera settings to the [ROS 2 Service](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.html) ecosystem.

 All parameters of any node can be listed, read and modified using ROS 2 services, such as `describe_parameters`, `get_parameter_types`, `get_parameters`, `set_parameters`, `list_parameters`.
 They are created for every created node.